Why Kerala must be on guard for the silent returnees of the Islamic State

 Is the Islamic State being run at the behest of Pakistan's ISI in India?

-Intelligence Bureau officials say that the bigger problem is with those who are returning.
+Intelligence Bureau (IB) officials say that the bigger problem is with those who are returning.
 The agencies are keeping a close watch on those persons returning from the UAE, Turkey and Syria.
 Most of these persons had left Kerala for Afghanistan and then landed in Syria or Turkey.

 This was the big plan says an IB official.
 He tells OneIndia that the intention of leaving the country was not continue fighting in Afghanistan or Syria.
 It was largely with an intent of undergoing training and then returning to India, with an intention of carrying out attacks, brainwashing locals and also setting up modules.